Best UK staycation ideas with unique places to stay in the UK

 Located at Finnlough, near the Donegal/Fermanagh border, they can be accessed from Dublin or Belfast in around two hours, meaning this special staycation idea is worth booking for more than a couple of nights.
 And, of course, once you’re exploring Northern Ireland, you would be crazy not to head further south to visit the best Ireland destinations too!

 Schools out for more than summer right now, and this means that the University Halls of Durham Castle, a UNESCO listed building alongside its nearby Cathedral, are empty.

 While enjoying a Villa escape might sound more suites to Greece than Great Britain, there are a plethora of fantastic options across the four nations.
 Pack some board-games, load up the car with great snacks (and wine) and head off to enjoy a fabulous villa holiday, where making new memories is the aim of the game.
-Whether it’s a renovated period property on the Sussex coastline or a luxury Manor House in the Cotswolds, there are some beautiful options.
+Whether it’s a renovated period property on the Sussex coastline, a luxury Manor House in the Cotswolds, or a sea view stay while exploring the best places to see in Cornwall, there are some beautiful options.